 During the last few days before the race, stay away from fried or greasy foods, and reduce your consumption of red meat and large amounts of protein-heavy foods.
 Remember, these are nutritional recommendations to go along with the experimenting you have been doing all season.

-Avoid it entirely in the last few days leading up to race day.
-Know it has a thickening effect on the blood stream for 24-48 hours after consumption.
+For best performance, avoid alcohol the last few days leading up to race day.
+Alcohol has a thickening effect on the blood stream for 24-48 hours after consumption.
 Waiting to enjoy your favorite adult beverages until after the taper and after the race has it’s benefits, for another article.